MarjoleinHordijk/PythonTutorials/docs/source/04_01_IntroPyQGIS.rst

 4. Filtering features
 ^^^^^^^^^^^^^^^^^^^^^^

 We can use ``.setSubsetString()`` to filter the features in one of our layers.
-For example, we can use this function to find all road that are reported to be of the “primary” type in the dataset.
+For example, we can use this function to find all roads that are reported to be of the “primary” type in the dataset.

 To filter, we first need to define an expression to provide as a parameter to ``.setSubsetString()`` .
 In the case of identifying the primary roads, we simply use the expression: "RoadType IS 'primary'".
 If we want to print the IDs of all roads that satisfy this expression, we can use the following code.